mlpack/blog/doc/tutorials/Nilay2016Summary.md

 @brief We need to go deeper, Googlenet - Summary
 @author Nilay Jain
-@page Nilay2016Summary We need to go deeper, Googlenet - Summary
+@page we-need-to-go-deeper-googlenet-project-summary We need to go deeper, Googlenet - Summary
 @date 2016-08-23 11:30:20

-@section Nilay2016Summary We need to go deeper, Googlenet - Summary
+@section we-need-to-go-deeper-googlenet-project-summary We need to go deeper, Googlenet - Summary

 This blogpost discusses the project summary and my contributions over the summer, as GSoC 2016, approaches its conclusion.
 First we'll discuss how you can find most of the work that I did, this will be a list of commits from [mlpack][mlpack] or from various branches in my [fork][fork].
 Then we'll discuss what were the goals of the project, and how much we accomplished them, and finally what I learnt over the summer and why working on this project with my mentors was great! :)

 # Project Summary

-The goal of this project was to develop googlenet such that it integrates in mlpack's existing ANN API and the modules developed are reusable to other related applications.
+The goal of this project was to develop googlenet such that it integrates in `mlpack's` existing ANN API and the modules developed are reusable to other related applications.

 We selected the [edge_boxes][edge_boxes] algorithm for object localization.
 We performed the feature extraction [703][703] for a sample BSDS500 Dataset.
 Marcus helped with reusing the Tree implementation to train the structured random forest which detects edges in the image.
 Next, we started implementing the Neural Net part.
 We added functionality to the [pooling layer][pooling_layer], [convolutional layer] [conv_layer] and implemented the [inception layer][inception_layer] (which is replicated throughout googlenet), [concatenation layer][concat_layer], [subnetwork layer][subnet_layer] and [connect layer][connect_layer] as additional layers and wrote the [tests][tests] for them.
-This will give mlpack users a significant flexibility in training more complicated and deep neural nets.
+This will give `mlpack` users a significant flexibility in training more complicated and deep neural nets.
 We made the [GoogleNet][googlenet] using these layers.
 Tests of our implementation on standard datasets still need to be finished.
 Here is the list of commits and pull requests (from recent to old) in different branches, with their description, you can see to track the work done over summer:

  * [Googlenet, connect_layer implementation][googlenet_commits]